What Is Liquidity and Why It Drives Financial Markets

 Liquidity as a unifying variable

 Liquidity guarantees nothing.
 It is not a magic indicator.
 But among macroeconomic variables, it is the one whose correlation with market performance has been the most stable over the past twenty years.
-Ignoring liquidity means navigating without a compass in an environment where fundamental noise masks the structural forces that truly determine the direction of prices.
+Ignoring liquidity means navigating without a compass in an environment where fundamental noise masks the structural forces that actually determine the direction of prices.